1. Redirect users to the phone's settings

 Before you choose to use this method, please consider the following points:

-This method is network dependant.
-If the user is not connected to Internet, the push notifications' disabling will not be immediate.
+This method is network dependent.
+If the user is not connected to the Internet, the push notifications' disabling will not be immediate.